 SQL ISNUMERIC Function

-The SQL Server ISNUMERIC function validates whether an expression is Numeric or not.
+The SQL ISNUMERIC function validates whether an expression is Numeric or not.
 And if the value is Numeric, then the ISNUMERIC function will return one; otherwise, it will return 0.

 For example, as an e-commerce owner, you want to send Christmas gift cards to all your customers in the USA.
-What if your result returns strange postcodes (non-numeric Postcodes, something like ST1 RG4)?
+What if your result returns strange postcodes (non-numeric Postcodes, something like ST1 RG4).
 To get rid of these situations, we can use ISNUMERIC in SQL Server to restrict the result.

-SQL ISNUMERIC Syntax
+SQL ISNUMERIC Function Syntax

-The syntax of the SQL Server ISNUMERIC function is.
+The syntax of the SQL Server ISNUMERIC function is

 FROM [Source]

 • Check_Expression: Please specify the valid expression or column name on which you want to check for Numeric values.
-It will check whether the column value is numeric or not.
+IsNumeric function will check whether the column value is numeric or not.

 inttinyint